-I prefer eating breakfast foods later in the day, so brunch is one of my favorite meals.
-Following are four Mother’s Day Brunch Recipes that I think would be a delicious part of any Mother’s Day menu…
+My guys are taking me to a “Flapjack Camp Fundraiser Breakfast” (for the Youth & Family ministry that we oversee) on the Saturday before Mother’s Day.
+I prefer eating breakfast foods later in the day, so brunch is one of my favorite meals for Mother’s Day though.
+Below are four Mother’s Day Brunch Recipes that I think would be a delicious part of any Mother’s Day menu…

 Best Banana Muffins

 - 1 stick of unsalted butter (room temperature)

 - 1 tsp of baking soda

 - 1 tsp of salt